 See a flooring option that you’d love on the walls?
 Take floor tile or vinyl panels and install them on the wall.
 Vinyl plank flooring that looks like wood costs a fraction of the price of real wood.

 A neutral backsplash is made up of beige, tan, black, white or gray tones.
 The material you choose will determine how visually strong your backsplash is.
 A shiny backsplash in neutral tones can look stately and put-together.
-A stone backsplash might give a subdued feel, while a weathered faux-wood exudes quiet and coziness.
+A stone backsplash might give a subdued feel, while a weathered faux wood exudes quiet and coziness.

-You can still have patterns or different colors in your backsplash if you use neutral.
+You can still have patterns or different colors in your backsplash if you use neutrals.
 They may be monochromatic, but they don’t have to be.
 A neutral backsplash isn’t boring.
 It’s just a backsplash with simple colors that match any cabinet or appliance color.

 A bright backsplash is for the homeowner who wants a focal point in their kitchen or bathroom.
 Hand-painted tile or glass in a mosaic or multi-color is common choice for a backsplash that pops.
 You can lay out your own design or go with an array of cheerful peel-and-stick tiles.